gisn8/QGIS-Table-Comment-Notepad-plugin/README.md

 # Table Comment Notepad (QGIS Plugin)

-A Chat-GPTv5-generated utility to read/edit **PostgreSQL table comments** for loaded PostGIS and GeoPackage layers, with a comfortable text box and **Update/Revert** buttons.
+A Chat-GPTv5-generated utility to read/edit **PostgreSQL/GeoPackage table comments** for loaded PostGIS and GeoPackage layers, with a comfortable text box and **Update/Revert** buttons.
 Perfect if you use table comments as your metadata changelog and want that to flow into QGIS “Abstract” and Shapefile exports.

 ## Features
 - Lists loaded **PostGIS** and **GeoPackage** layers in the current project